trueneutral1217/GoHomeless/README.md

 3/5/23 - more code cleanup, bug fixes and commentation.  it's starting to get comprehensible. still some testing and debugging to do.

+3/5/23 - fixed some bugs, added toggles for voice and music in options screen